gordon-zhao/SS-Config-creator/readme.md

-This is a really lazy tools
+This is a really lazy tool

 Usage: python auto_configure.py